This recipe for spaghetti with buttered broccoli clam sauce is an easy and delicious new spin on this old classic pasta favorite.

 And of course I couldn’t resist adding just a couple of clams in the shells for the picture. :)

 So the next time you see some fresh clams at your supermarket shake up your pasta with this recipe for spaghetti with buttered broccoli clam sauce!Print

 - 3 pounds littleneck clams

-- Bring a large pot of water to a boil and salt it with about 2 tablespoons of coarse salt.
+- Bring a large pot of water to a boil and salt it liberally.
 Add the broccoli and cook until crisp-tender, about 2 minutes.
 Scoop out the broccoli with a slotted spoon and set aside in a bowl, keeping the water at a boil.

 - Add pasta to the water and cook according to package directions.
 Drain.

-- Add pasta to skillet and toss until coated.
-Stir in parsley, red pepper and the clams.
+- Add pasta and brocolli to the pot and toss until coated.
+Stir in parsley, red pepper and the clam meat..

-- Divide among plates, drizzle with a little more olive oil and serve.
+- Divide among plates, drizzle with a little olive oil and serve.